jlesage/docker-handbrake/README.md

 In the Linux world, optical drives are represented by device files named `/dev/srX`,  where `X` is a number.
 The first drive is `/dev/sr0`, the second is `/dev/sr1` and so on.
-To allow fre:ac to access the first drive, the following parameter is needed:
+To allow HandBrake to access the first drive, the following parameter is needed:
 ```
 --device /dev/sr0
 ```